 Sent via e-mail, so be sure to provide a valid address on your registration form.

-- Single for Active Arkansas Alumni Association Members – $40.00
+- Active Arkansas Alumni Association Members – $40.00 each Annually

-- Bi-weekly e-mail updates on campus and community activities
+- Updates on UA campus and community activities

 - Discount OLLI program prices (some even free), and discounted tickets to select performances at local partners

 - A one-time discounted Arkansas Alumni Association membership